Space-Engineers-Modding/modding-reference/_doc/tutorials/tools/3d-modelling/seut/interaction-highlights.md

 </div>

 ### Goal
-To get Space Engineers to correctly display a yellow highlight around a part of your model when you interact with it - like so:
+To get Space Engineers to correctly display a yellow highlight around a part of your model when you aim at it - like so:

 ![](/modding-reference/assets/images/tutorials/seut/interaction-highlight_goal.png){:class="img-responsive"}

 ### Prerequisites
-* tools needed

-* terms
-* where to send feedback / gather feedback
+* A block model ready to be set up.
+* The part of the model you want to have a yellow outline must be a separate mesh.